 Monitoring your site health

 Many of the features of Search Console can help you identify potential problems.
 For example:

-- Try a Google site: search to see what pages Google has found on your site.
+site:search operator to see what pages Google has found on your site.
 It's always a good idea to do this periodically to see whether anyone has snuck unexpected pages or content on your site.
 If you see unknown pages on your site, or topics that you didn't write, you may have been hacked.
-If you're not already familiar with the site: search operator, it's a way for you to restrict your search to a specific site.
-For example, the search site:googleblog.blogspot.com will return results only from the Official Google Blog.
+If you're not already familiar with the

 - The Security Issues report shows any hacked pages that Google has identified on your site, and instructions on how to fix the problem.

-- If Google detects malware on your site, we'll notify you on the Search Console home page, and send a message to your Message Center.
-(To ensure that you're notified quickly, you can have your Message Center messages forwarded to your email account.)
+- If Google detects malware on your site, you'll see a notification in the message panel in Search Console.
+To ensure that you're notified quickly, you can have your messages forwarded to your email account.

 In addition to monitoring your site regularly, we also recommend the following: